saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 !
 ```

-Finaly, we need to configure BGP to advertise the connected routes and the static for this vrf:
+Finally, we need to configure BGP to advertise the connected routes and the static for this vrf:

 ```
 router bgp 1